-We are pleased to announce the availability of scholarships for instrumental or choral musicians in support of our large ensembles on campus.
+We are pleased to announce the availability of scholarships for instrumental orchestral, and choral musicians in support of our large ensembles on campus.
 These scholarships are for full-time entering freshmen who display strong musical talent and start at $2,500/year (the scholarships are renewable).
 You do not need to be a music major to receive a scholarship.
-Scholarship recipients will be obliged to perform in one of our large instrumental performing ensembles, which include the Pep Band, Symphony Orchestra, Wind Ensemble and Choral Society, and Chamber Singers.
+Scholarship recipients will be obliged to perform in one of our large instrumental performing ensembles, which include the Pep Band, Symphony Orchestra, Wind Ensemble, Choral Society, and Chamber Singers.
 Even if you are an extremely talented musician, we can only award scholarships to students who are able to participate in these large ensembles.

 There are also academic scholarships available to Music Majors concentrating in Music Composition and Technology, and Music Industry.
 If interested, please contact Professor Allison Cockshaw-Betsold at firstname.lastname@example.org.

 EVERYONE interested in the Wind Ensemble, Choral, Orchestral, or Pep Band scholarships must first prepare an electronic video audition.
 If you are competitive for a scholarship, we may ask to see you in person, or to do a second round by Skype/FaceTime if you’re not available when we are.
 Students should prepare two excerpts in contrasting styles – one technical and one lyrical.
 Each excerpt should be no longer than two minutes in length.
 You do not need to play scales.
 All submissions will be viewed by Professor Allison Cockshaw-Betsold.
 Additionally, Wind/Brass/Percussion audition videos will be reviewed by Professor Allen Feinstein, NU’s Director of Bands, Choral submissions by Prof. Joshua Jacobson, and String submissions by Prof. Evan Bennett.